swiftlang/swift-llbuild/docs/buildsystem.rst

        to files in the file system matching the name.
 This attribute can be used to override that default.

+   * - is-command-timestamp
+     - A boolean value, indicating whether the node should be used to represent the "timestamp" at which a command was run.
+When set, the node should also be the output of some command in the graph.
+Whenever that command is run, the node will take on a value representing the timestamp at which the command was run.

+       This node can then be used as a (virtual) input to another command in order to cause the downstream command to rerun whenever the producing command is run.

+       Such nodes are always virtual nodes.

 .. note::
   FIXME: At some point, we probably want to support custom node types.